Michigan State Police - Motor Carrier Officer

-Motor Carrier Officers complete our training academy in Lansing, where they receive hands-on, lecture, and scenario-based instruction in firearms, patrol techniques, first aid, criminal law, precision driving, water safety, defensive tactics, report writing, ethics, FMCSA regulations, cultural diversity and implicit bias.
+Motor Carrier Officer recruits complete training at the MSP Training Academy in Lansing, Michigan.
+They receive hands-on, lecture, and scenario-based instruction in firearms, patrol techniques, first aid, criminal law, precision driving, water safety, defensive tactics, report writing, ethics, FMCSA regulations, cultural diversity and implicit bias.

 Salary & Benefits